Syndrome of Inappropriate Antidiuretic Hormone Secretion (SIADH)

 CPDTime.

-Despite this, syndrome of inappropriate antidiuretic hormone secretion (SIADH), which is one of the most common causes of hyponatraemia, is often underdiagnosed and undermanaged (Tee & Dang 2017).
+Despite this, syndrome of inappropriate antidiuretic hormone secretion (SIADH), one of the most common causes of hyponatraemia, is often underdiagnosed and undermanaged (Tee & Dang 2017).

-What is Syndrome of Inappropriate Antidiuretic Hormone Secretion (SIADH)?
+What is Syndrome of Inappropriate Antidiuretic Hormone Secretion?

-Syndrome of inappropriate antidiuretic hormone secretion (SIADH) is a condition where the body creates excessive amounts of the antidiuretic hormone (ADH) (also called vasopressin) (Tauro 2020).
+Syndrome of inappropriate antidiuretic hormone secretion (SIADH) is a condition where the body creates excessive amounts of the antidiuretic hormone (ADH) (also called vasopressin) (MedlinePlus 2023).

-ADH, which is responsible for regulating the level of water in the body, is created in the hypothalamus in the brain and secreted by the pituitary gland.
-ADH helps the kidneys retain the correct amount of water and is therefore responsible for how much water is conserved and eliminated through urination (MedlinePlus 2021; Radhakrishnan & Allarakha 2021).
+ADH, which regulates the level of water in the body, is created in the hypothalamus in the brain and secreted by the pituitary gland.
+It helps the kidneys retain the correct amount of water and is, therefore, responsible for how much water is conserved and eliminated through urination (MedlinePlus 2023; Radhakrishnan & Allarakha 2021).

-In SIADH, the secretion of ADH is unable to be suppressed.
-This causes an impaired ability to excrete water through urine output, which disturbs the body’s salt balance and results in the development of hyponatraemia (Tauro 2020; Sterns, Emmett & Forman 2021).
+In someone with SIADH, the secretion of ADH cannot be suppressed.
+This causes an impaired ability to excrete water through urine output, which disturbs the body’s salt balance and results in the development of hyponatraemia (Sterns et al. 2024).

 The resulting hyponatraemia can be acute (developing within 48 hours) or chronic (developing over days or weeks).
-Acute hyponatraemia is much more dangerous as it develops so rapidly the brain cells don’t have enough time to properly adjust (MedlinePlus 2021).
+Acute hyponatraemia is much more dangerous as it develops so rapidly that the brain cells don’t have enough time to adjust properly (MedlinePlus 2023).

 Causes of SIADH

-There are a variety of potential causes for SIADH, including:
+There are a variety of potential causes for SIADH, including but not limited to:

 • Brain and nerve conditions